-Motor vehicle accidents cause more deaths than all natural disasters combined.
+Motor vehicle accidents cause more deaths than all-natural disasters combined.
 According to the U.S. National Highway Traffic Safety Administration, there were nearly 6 million reported motor vehicle accidents in 2012, causing 2.6 million injuries and 43,000 deaths.
 In Illinois, the annual number of fatal car crashes is approximately 1,400.

 In order to recover for injuries sustained in a crash, you must be able to prove that some person caused the crash due to negligent or reckless driving or that a defect in the roadway or the vehicle caused the accident.
 If the accident occurred while you were on the job, you may have grounds for a workers' compensation claim as well.

-Here are some things you should do if you've been injured in a vehicle crash:
+Things you should do if you've been injured in a vehicle crash: